BCMrD/bcmrd.github.io/_posts/2018-03-03-Class-Playlist.md

 Kendrick Lamar | God | Emma
 Toadies | Possum Kingdom | Kelly
 Lucien | Just a Cloud | Guinevere
+Conlon Nancarrow | Study for Player Piano No. 3a | Mr.D

 For more details on how to create and populate tables in Markdown see [GitHub Flavored Markdown](https://guides.github.com/features/mastering-markdown/).